VorobjovsEriks/Wordpress/README.md

 1. Run `vagrant up`.

 ## Site configuration

+Should work if you simply copy theme files.

+OR

 1. url should be http://mediapark.development
 2. theme to use "twentytwentyone-child"
    (created a child not new theme, as i thought this would be faster)